 Whether your company has just started using Kubernetes, or it’s been using it for years, you may be wondering if you’re already getting the most out of it.
 Leveraging such a powerful – and, let’s be honest, complex – container orchestration tool is not an easy task.
 But, don’t worry – K8s enthusiasts are working hard to make it even better.
 The Kubernetes project itself reported 62000 contributors total in 2021.
 And it’s no wonder, as the CNCF (Cloud Native Computing Foundation) declared that it has truly gone mainstream in the last year, achieving a de-facto status.
-So, of course, a significant number of Kubernates-related projects have been popping up on Github.
-Keep on reading if you want to know what to expect in the near future and which ones are our favorites.
+So, of course, a significant number of Kubernetes-related projects have been popping up on GitHub.
+Keep on reading if you want to know what the Top 10 Best Kubernetes Resources are right now.

 And as we said, K8s is also growing its Windows support.
 We now have a pod OS field, hostProcess container support, operational readiness standards for Windows, and an updated developer UX for this operating system.
 We are soon to see more new features in this direction in the upcoming releases.